DON’T PANIC: Radiator Heating vs. Forced Air

 What Is A Heat Pump?

-Heat pumps typically cost more up front than basic furnaces but can reduce energy bills over time—especially if you’re switching from electric baseboard heat or an older electric furnace.
+Heat pumps typically cost more upfront than a basic furnace, but they can reduce energy bills meaningfully over time, especially if you are replacing electric baseboard heaters or an older electric furnace.
+They are increasingly popular in Toronto as homeowners look to reduce their reliance on gas and lower long-term energy costs.

 Want to be the first to know about new listings, market commentary, trends, design inspo, and West End community updates?
 Subscribe to our newsletter and get The West End Scoop delivered directly to your inbox!